raaavioli/Rendering-fundamentals/README.md

 cd Rendering-fundamentals && mkdir build && cd build && cmake ..
 ```

+## Creating Scenes
+To use the tool, one creates a class deriving from _Scene_ (see scene.h and example_scene.h).
+This class needs to be included into main.cpp, and added to the list of scenes at the top of the main()-function.

+This way, all Scenes are selectable from the graphical settings-panel when running the program.
+The general approach
+for solving a lab assignment is to create a Scene, and implement **Update**, **Draw** and **DrawGUI** to output imagery
+in line with the assignment specification.

 ### Operating systems
 The repo has currently been verified to work on:
 - Windows 10 with Visual Studio 2022